Opentrons/opentrons-modules/README.md

 Open the `/modules/.../<file_name>.ino` file in Arduino, select the appropriate board from _Tools->board_, select the correct port from _Tools->Port_.
 Select Upload or _Sketch->Upload_

+* NOTE: For Thermocycler, you can also use the `firmware_uploader.py` script in thermo-cycler/production to upload the binary.